SP1

 When to use aggregation

-Note that by itself, SP1 can already prove arbitarily large programs by chunking the program's execution into multiple "shards" (contiguous batches of cycles) and generating proofs for each shard in parallel, and then recursively aggregating the proofs.
+Note that by itself, SP1 can already prove arbitrarily large programs by chunking the program's execution into multiple "shards" (contiguous batches of cycles) and generating proofs for each shard in parallel, and then recursively aggregating the proofs.
 Thus, aggregation is generally not necessary for most use-cases, as SP1's proving for large programs is already parallelized.
 However, aggregation can be useful for aggregating computations that require more than the zkVM's limited (~2GB) memory or for aggregating multiple SP1 proofs from different parties into a single proof to save on onchain verification costs.

 Verifying Proofs inside the zkVM

-sp1_zkvm::lib::verify::verify_proof(vkey, public_values_digest);
+sp1_zkvm::lib::verify::verify_sp1_proof(vkey, public_values_digest);

 You do not need to pass in the proof as input into the syscall, as the proof will automatically be read for the proof input stream by the prover.